jessegoodier/kge/README.md

 ## Features

 - 🔍 View events for specific pods
+- 👻 Find missing pods because of missing serviceAccounts or volumes
 - 📊 View all events in a namespace
 - ⚠️ Filter to show only non-normal events
 - 🖱️ Interactive pod selection
 - 🎨 Color-coded output
 - ⌨️ Shell completion support (zsh)
-- 🔄 View events for any Kubernetes resource type (Pods, Deployments, etc.)
+- 🔄 View events for any Kubernetes resource type (Pods, Deployments, CRDs, etc.)

 ## Installation

+A brew formula is a WIP.
+Until then, use pipx.
+Which can be installed with `brew install pipx` Pipx is like brew, only for python.

 ```bash
 # Install using pipx (recommended)